laravel/laravel/readme.md

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 1400 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

+# Quickstart using docker!

+We now got an inbuild docker-compose with which you are able to easily setup a local development environment.
+Our environment contains the following containers:

+- **nginx** representing our web server
+- **php-fpm** to handle the php stuff
+- **db** representing a mariadb database server
+- **phpMyAdmin** to access the db container
+- **php-migrater** to migrate our database

+The docker-compose file can be started using the following command:
+``docker-compose up -d``

+To stop the environment just type
+``docker-compose down``

+The migration can be triggered with the following command ``docker-compose up php-migrater``

+That's it.
+Have fun deploying.
+**Attention!
+The php-migrater will be scheduled executed on each docker-compose start!**

 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).